 |Yield||2 small loaves of bread|

 The hydration is 80%, which can be a bit high for many bread flours.
 I give amounts of water for 70% and 75% in the recipe.
-If you are not sure what your flour can take, start low and work your way up.
+If you are unsure what your flour can take, start low and work your way up.

 The inoculation is 20%, which gives you are reasonable rise time in the 20°C-30°C (68°F-86°F) range.
-If it’s colder you may want to increase the inoculation, if it’s warmer you may want to lower it.
+If it’s colder, you may want to increase the inoculation, and if it’s warmer, you may want to lower it.